 Is it a Leather Sofa Dye?

 In this kit we're using a product called Leather Colourant, although most people look for leather dye when wanting to restore leather.
 But it is important to remember that most leather is not actually dyed, and so leather dye is not the right product to use.
-Even when leather is dyed, it is then normally finished with a coat of Leather Colourant.
+Even when leather is dyed, it is then normally finished with a coat of Leather Colourant afterwards.

 The first step was to prep (remove/reduce) the original coating on the leather.
 In this step we are re-applying that coating.